In this page

 What is the Content Analytics report?

-The Content Analytics dashboard offers detailed key performance indicators (KPIs) and valuable insights for your Confluence pages and blog posts.
-It enables you to track and evaluate how your content is performing, helping you uncover trends and pinpoint top-performing pages and blogs, whether across your entire site or within a specific space.
-With this tool, you can easily monitor content effectiveness and make informed decisions to optimize content quality.
+The Content Analytics dashboard provides detailed KPIs and insights for your Confluence pages and blog posts.
+It enables you to track performance, uncover trends, and identify top-performing content, whether across your entire site or within specific spaces.
+With this tool, you can easily monitor effectiveness and make informed decisions to improve content quality.

-Like other dashboards, it converts massive data sets on spaces, pages, blogs and user activities into clear summaries:
+Similar to other dashboards, the Content Analytics dashboard transforms data on spaces, pages, blogs and user activities into clear summaries:

 • You can gain insights about the performance of your pages and blog posts.